Tanzania-Zanzibar: Coastal Ecology and Natural Resource Management

 Dr. Richmond has over 20 years of professional experience with diverse tropical marine environmental issues (mainly in East Africa), including oil/gas exploration, artisanal fisheries, environmental education, and taxonomy.
 He has extensive consultancy experience involving environmental impact assessments (EIAs), coastal zone management, and conservation.
 Dr. Richmond has worked with diverse international NGOs, the World Bank, BBC, and the Tanzanian government, among other entities.
 His field research includes surveys of crown-of-thorns starfish and coral spawning on Australia’s Great Barrier Reef, fisheries data collection on the Falkland Islands, and crustacean taxonomy for Operation Raleigh’s “Pacific Island Crossing” expedition.

-He is an accomplished diver and underwater photographer, as well as writer, speaker, and lecturer.
+He is an accomplished diver and underwater photographer, as well as a writer, speaker, and lecturer.
 He is equally at home teaching intertidal biodiversity to students in the field and working as an expert witness for governmental EIA proceedings.

 Mr. Richmond teaches a module on coral reef training and serves as an ISP advisor for the SIT Zanzibar program.